 Get blankets, pillows, sheets, cardboard, and clothespins together, and let your child use their imagination.
 Forts can be built in couches or between chairs.
 Once the fort is built, bring your child their favorite games, books, and snacks for an indoor campout.

 Collect items and hide them around your house for your child to find.
 These can be things your child can play with that don’t require a lot of supervision, such as winter-themed puzzles, books, and sensory toys.
-Your child will have double the fun first by searching for the items and then playing with them.
+Your child can have double the fun by first searching for the items and then playing with them.

 Set up an obstacle course under tables, around chairs, and through blanket tunnels.
 Navigating their way around obstacles can help your child with CP develop motor skills.